will-adkins/art-api-exam/instructions.md

 - Using the file named **load-data.js**, create a program that adds the following paintings into a CouchDB database named `{your first name}Art`.
 Ex:  `TripArt`:

-> When interacting with CouchDB in Cloudant, remember to keep your API key and password (secret) safe.
+> Remember to keep your secret safe.

   ```
   [